TRI-CONTINENTAL - In The Beginning

-Three artists from three continents joined forces and toured in a 1964 Lincoln Continental.
+Three artists with three guitars joined forces and toured in a 1964 Lincoln Continental.

 They are TRI-CONTINENTAL!!

 In 1997, Sudanese Canadian musician Tarig Abubakar booked the Bamboo Club in Toronto during the International Folk Alliance Conference.
 He wanted to take advantage of the international buyers in town and an array of talent that he could coerce to join in the celebration of what would unfortunately be his final release Hobey Laik.
 That night at the Bamboo was an incredible, creative and joyful communion of spirit.
 There was one very special performance that happened out of the blue - it is this performance that became the seed for Tri-Continental.

 A lone singer songwriter, Bill Bourne, in a top hat with foot in meter on a stomp box performing to the ca- pacity audience.
 From back stage, a figure with a guitar emerged from the dark and began to embellish Bourne’s music with layers of Malagasy notes and rhythms.
 Madagascar Slim was well known to the Toronto audience and highly regarded for his technical guitar abilities.
 The two had jammed back stage and came together in perfect harmony for all to see and hear.